-Pursuant to Articles 21.3 and 19.8 of the Articles of Association and General Shareholders' Meeting Regulations, respectively, the Board of Directors has adopted the rules, means and procedures to complete the regulation stipulated in the General Shareholders' Meeting b) Appointing proxies using remote means of communication.

-Regulations on voting using remote means of communication.
+Pursuant to articles 21.3 and 19.8 of the Articles of Association and General Shareholders' Meeting Regulations, respectively, the Board of Directors has adopted the rules, means and procedures to complete the regulation stipulated in the General Shareholders' Meeting Regulations on voting using remote means of communication.
 Shareholders have been able to exercise this right since the 2007 Ordinary General Shareholders' Meeting.

-The rules, measures and procedures on voting using remote means of communication at the General Shareholders' Meeting are listed on the Company's corporate website www.bolsasymercados.es under "Information for Shareholders and Investors" and in the call of the meeting.
+The rules, measures and procedures on voting using remote means of communication at the General Shareholders' Meeting are listed on the Company's corporate website www.bolsasymercados. es under "Information for Shareholders and Investors" and in the call notice of the meeting.